Does Chamomile Tea Have Caffeine

 2. Blood-thinning: Chamomile can act as a natural blood thinner, which might be a concern for those on anticoagulant medications.

-3. Pregnancy concerns: While chamomile tea is generally safe, pregnant women should consult with their healthcare provider before consuming large amounts due to potential uterine contractions.
+3. Pregnancy concerns: While chamomile tea is safe, pregnant women should consult with their healthcare provider before consuming large amounts because of potential uterine contractions.

 Quote: “Natural doesn’t always mean harmless.
 Always consult with a healthcare provider when introducing new herbal remedies into your routine.” – Dr. Jane Doe, Herbalist.